College of Forestry Spring Awards

 Robert Aufderheide Award

-This prestigious award celebrates an exceptional instructor or professor within the College of Forestry, recognizing their outstanding contributions to teaching.
-The deserving recipient, nominated by students, will have their name inscribed on a plaque displayed prominently within the College of Forestry.
-Additionally, they will be presented with a commemorative plaque by a member of the Xi Sigma Pi Honor Society at the spring term Dean’s Award Dinner.
+This prestigious award recognizes an exceptional instructor or professor within the College of Forestry for their outstanding contributions to teaching.
+Nominated by students, the recipient's name will be inscribed on a plaque displayed prominently within the College of Forestry.
+They will also receive a commemorative plaque presented by a member of the Xi Sigma Pi Honor Society at the spring term Dean's Awards & Outstanding Alumni dinner.

-There are no restrictions regarding the number of times an individual professor may be selected for the honor.
+There are no restrictions on the number of times an individual professor may be selected for this honor.

 Submit nominations here